sparkflows/sparkflows-docs/docs/aws/cloudformation.rst

 CloudFormation Templates
 ========================

-Using CloudFormation Templates, Fire can be easily installed on AWS.

 Overview
 --------

-* This CFT works with EMR 5.8 onwards.
+Using CloudFormation Templates, Fire can be easily installed on AWS.
+This CFT works with EMR 5.8 onwards.

+The below steps would allow you to start up an EMR Cluster and have Fire setup on it.

 Relevant Files
 --------------